-TRAINING ON FINANCIAL SKILLS (+)
+TRAINING ON FINANCIAL SKILLS

 We develop content on finance with a focus on gender and disabilities in order to empower more people in the use of banking instruments, home banking and means of payment.
+Together with Asociación Conciencia, Galicia offers personal finance courses and workshops to young people in the last years of secondary education so that they can manage themselves responsibly and sustainably.